 It’s natural to feel frustrated when your iPhone touch screen is not working.
 You use your iPhone for everything, from making calls to scrolling through pictures — but don’t let your “touch screen troubles” get you down.
 In this article, I’ll explains why the touch screen on your iPhone is not working, how to fix the problems that can be fixed at home, and recommend some great repair options, if it comes to that.

 There are a lot of reasons why your iPhone touch screen might stop working.
 Thankfully, there are also a lot of ways to fix those problems.

 Why Is My iPhone Touch Screen Not Responding?

-The first thing we need to do is figure out why your iPhone touch screen.
+The first thing we need to do is figure out why your iPhone touch screen is not responding to touch.
 Usually, the problem is caused when the physical part of your iPhone’s display that processes touch (called the digitizer) stops working correctly or when your iPhone’s software stops “talking” to the hardware the way it should.
 In other words, it could be a hardware or a software problem, and I’ll help you with both in this article.

 Troubleshooting iPhone software problems typically doesn’t cost anything.
 It’s also easier than prying off your screen with suction cups (please don’t do this).
 For this reason, we’ll start with the software fixes and move on to fixing the physical problems if you have to.